lyubogankov/lyubogankov.github.io/posts/pycon-us-2023.md

 - [Museum of Natural History of Utah](https://nhmu.utah.edu/) -- Luis suggested visiting.
 This was my first time seeing full-sized dinosaur skeletons in real life!

 - Hiking -- SLC is *directly* adjacent to the Rocky Mountains and the scenery is quite beautiful.
 I hiked the to the [Living Room Lookout](https://www.alltrails.com/trail/us/utah/the-living-room-lookout-trail) with my SO.
-She went on several hikes during the trip, and her favorite was []().

 - [Clark Planetarium](https://slco.org/clark-planetarium/) -- Free science museum with many interactive displays.
 My favorite part was getting to touch a real meteorite.